 Stage 4: Early extension

-Validated innovation practice extended to ‘early adopters’ who are interested in applying the practice, further testing it prior to mainstream introduction.
+Validated innovation practice is extended to ‘early adopters’ who are interested in applying the practice and further testing it, prior to mainstream introduction.

 Stage 5: Adoption as new “best practice”